 There are so many different genres to choose from, which means there is something out there for everyone.
 No matter if you prefer aliens over humans, short readings over long, or the imagined over reality, there’s a genre for it.
 Literary genres are defined as categories of works that share similarities in form, style, content matter, and themes!
 Check out these 15 TYPES OF GENRES WITH TEACHING ACTIVITIES for future reading inspiration.

 1. FICTION: The genre of fiction is born out of the author’s own imagination.
-Although fictional literature may be based upon real people, events, or places, the genre itself is not considered factual.
-There are many types of genres that fall under the fiction category.
+Although fictional literature may be based on real people, events, or places, the genre itself is not considered factual.
+Many types of genres fall under the fiction category

 3. HISTORICAL FICTION: The historical fiction genre includes stories that take place in the past.
-Often termed, “period pieces”, this genre aims to capture the specific details of a certain era, including customs, manners, traditions, and social norms of the past.
-Although historical fiction is set within a real time in history, the characters and action of the plot are often a combination of real (nonfiction) and fake (fiction) qualities.
-Historical fiction authors mean to authentically recreate an era, while also filling in the gaps and adding their own imaginative takes on the creation of the plot and characters.
+Often termed “period pieces”, this genre aims to capture the specific details of a certain era, including customs, manners, traditions, and social norms of the past.
+Although historical fiction is set in a real time in history, the characters and actions of the plot are often a combination of real (nonfiction) and fake (fiction) qualities.
+Historical fiction authors mean to authentically recreate an era while also filling in the gaps and adding their own imaginative takes on the creation of the plot and characters.

 4. REALISTIC FICTION: Another branch of fiction is realistic fiction, which resembles real life and is composed of believable characters, probable plotlines, learned lessons, and realistic settings.

 - Teaching Activity: Students choose any realistic fiction book and create a paper bag book report.
-They choose 4 items to put in their bag. (character, setting, problem, solution).
-Then they write about what each item represents.
+They choose four items to put in their bag. (character, setting, problem, solution).
+Then, they write about what each item represents.
 See more here.

-5. SCIENCE FICTION: Science fiction is a genre composed from an author’s imagination to create futuristic settings, characters, and plot lines.
-Oftentimes authors extrapolate information from modern society to predict what the future will look like!
+5. SCIENCE FICTION: Science fiction is a genre composed of an author’s imagination to create futuristic settings, characters, and plot lines.
+Oftentimes, authors extrapolate information from modern society to predict what the future will look like!

 FICTION: TYPES OF FOLK TALES